 Investing early for your child has psychological and educational benefits that reach far beyond the money itself.
 By involving your child in discussions about investments and long-term financial goals, you provide them with essential financial literacy skills.
 They'll grow up understanding key financial concepts such as budgeting, saving, and investing, and develop healthy money-management habits from a young age.

-Investing early sets a positive example and creates the opportunity to educate your child about money in a practical and meaningful way—skills that are often overlooked in traditional education yet crucial for their financial independence.
+Investing early sets a positive example and creates the opportunity to educate your child about money in a practical and meaningful way: skills that are often overlooked in traditional education yet essential for their financial independence.

 Our dream: €1,000 of ETFs for every Belgian newborn